SiliconLabs/wisun-br-linux-docker/README.md

     docker build -t wisun-img .

-You may to save a bit of bytes by removing the build environment and only keeping the final image:
+You may save a bit of bytes by removing the build environment and only keeping the final image:

     docker image prune

-If you have a IPv6 network, create a macvlan interface to leverage it (replace `eth0` by the name of you physical network interface):
+If you have an IPv6 network, create a macvlan interface to leverage it (replace `eth0` by the name of you physical network interface):

-    docker network create -d macvlan -o parent=eth0 winsun-net
+    docker network create -d macvlan -o parent=eth0 wisun-net

 Launch image
 ------------